DevDude437/App-Compatibility-without-Google-Play-Services/README.md

-# App Compatibility with GrapheneOS
+# App Compatibility without Google Play Services

-Just a collection of apps tested that work without Google Play Services on GrapheneOS.
+Just a collection of apps tested that work without Google Play Services on degoogled devices, including GrapheneOS.

 If you've never heard of GrapheneOS, I recommend you [check out their website](https://grapheneos.org).